Board of Directors

 Janet Sigurdson, Vice Chair

-Janet Sigurdson is a general counsel in the Family Law Section, Legal Services Branch, Manitoba Department of Justice.
-She is responsible for Manitoba’s Central Authority functions under The Hague Convention on the Civil Aspects of International Child Abduction.
-In this role she has participated in collaborative national and international activities, including being part of the Canadian delegation to The Hague for the Sixth Special Commission on the Practical Operation of the 1980 (Abduction) and 1996 (Protection of Children) Hague Conventions.
+Janet Sigurdson is a retired General Counsel in the Family Law Section, Legal Services Branch, Manitoba Department of Justice.
+She was formerly responsible for Manitoba’s Central Authority functions under The Hague Convention on the Civil Aspects of International Child Abduction.
+In this role, she participated in collaborative national and international activities, including being part of the Canadian delegation to The Hague for the Sixth Special Commission on the Practical Operation of the 1980 (Abduction) and 1996 (Protection of Children) Hague Conventions.

-Janet’s main practice areas are child protection, parental child abduction, and adoption.
-Her work includes participating in significant legislative and service initiatives with provincial, territorial and federal colleagues, providing advice, training, and litigation support to child and family services staff, and liaising with law enforcement officials and other stakeholders in cases of domestic and international parental child abduction and breach of custody/access orders.
+Janet’s main practice areas were child protection, parental child abduction, and adoption.
+Her work includes, participating in significant legislative and service initiatives with provincial, territorial and federal colleagues, providing advice, training, and litigation support to child and family services staff, and liaising with law enforcement officials and other stakeholders in cases of domestic and international parental child abduction and breach of custody/access orders.
 Janet has served on the Canadian Centre for Child Protection Board of Directors since 2002.

 Dr. Deborah Lindsay, Secretary

-Dr. Deborah Lindsay retired in December of 2019 from her long time career as a part-time pediatrician, and former director of the Child Protection Centre (CPC) in Winnipeg.
-She has been with the Child Protection Centre since the mid-80s but has always kept an active role in general pediatrics with monthly and weekly pediatric clinics, including at the Manitoba Youth Centre and the Ambulatory Clinic at Children’s Hospital.
-In her role at CPC she was involved in medical examinations of children and youth, as well as education of various medical and professional groups.
+Dr. Deborah Lindsay retired in December of 2019 from her long-time career as a part-time pediatrician, and former Director of the Child Protection Centre (CPC) in Winnipeg.
+She has been with CPC since the mid-80s, but has always kept an active role in general pediatrics with monthly and weekly pediatric clinics, including at the Manitoba Youth Centre and the Ambulatory Clinic at the Children’s Hospital.
+In her role at CPC, she was involved in medical examinations of children and youth, as well as education of various medical and professional groups.
 She has attended court approximately 200 times in child protection cases and has been qualified as an expert witness in both provincial and superior courts in Manitoba, being called primarily by the Crown.
 She has also acted as an expert witness in child protection matters in other provinces of Canada.